nablaFox/GreenHearts/README.md

 - components/LoadingSplashScreens/: components used to display full screen view while an action is loading

 - make something general only if it is required from > 2 different contexts

+- every action handler is not specific to an error but to all the possible states of an action: they are action state handlers; status !== 'success' can be used to handle generic errors status === 'some-specific-error' can be used to handle specific errors status === 'loading' can be used to handle loading states